truenas/documentation/content/en/hub/additional-topics/community/MinIO Clusters in TrueNAS SCALE (DOCS-1499)/index.md

 Now you need to configure your container arguments (args) to set up your cluster.
 Start by entering the “server” argument, and then follow it up with the IP address/hostnames of your various nodes.
 Keep in mind that the order is important and should be used across all the nodes identically.
 The IP/Hostname should be the valid address of your individual TrueNAS systems on the network.
 The _/data_ path should be used and will be set up in the next steps.

-TIP: For more information on minio distributed setups, please refer to their documentation.
+TIP: For more information on MinIO distributed setups, please refer to their documentation.

 <img src="/images/minIO 3 - Enter Container Args.png">
 <br><br>